ECronin1973/programming-for-data-analytics/project/README.md

 - Supporting data files (`project/data/`) including cleaned CSVs, batched flight JSONs, and risk tables.
 - Generated plots (`project/plots/`) for exploratory analysis, correlation studies, and modelling results.
 - Documentation (`project/docs/methodology.md`) with extended methodological notes.
-- A `requirements.txt` file listing all Python dependencies needed to reproduce the workflow.
+- Environment files (`requirements.txt` and `environment.yml`) listing all Python dependencies needed to reproduce the workflow.

 The project is designed to be **transparent, reproducible, and reviewer‑friendly**, with modular functions, systematic plots, and clear documentation of trade‑offs.